Capture their attention with fun songs and fingerplays for preschoolers about spring!

 You can find oodles of fun spring songs and fingerplays to combine with your favorite spring theme.
 I’m a huge fan of songs, fingerplays, rhymes, and movement activities for preschool speech therapy, so let’s dig in.

-This my 3rd roundup of seasonal preschool songs and fingerplays – be sure to check the others out too.
+This is my 3rd roundup of seasonal preschool songs and fingerplays – be sure to check the others out too.

 I’ve published my favorites for fall and winter too.
 If you love using these with your preschoolers, go ahead and pin these posts now, so you can find them each season.